arvindvenkatadri/DoingStuffinR/Modern Dive/ModernDive.md

 # Does not work.
 Why? `Visualise` needs a distribution to plot; `get_ci` gives two numbers.
 That's why.
 ```

-`percentile` works with *any* sort of bootstrap
+`percentile` works with *any* sort of bootstrap distribution.
-    distribution.

-    If the bootstrap distribution is *close to symmetric and bell-shaped*, we can also use a shortcut formula for determining the lower and upper endpoints of the confidence interval.
-This is done by using the formula $\bar x ±(multiplier∗SE)$, where $\bar x$ is our original sample mean and `SE` stands for standard error and corresponds to the standard deviation of the bootstrap distribution.
-The value of multiplier here is the **appropriate percentile** of the **standard normal distribution**.
+If the bootstrap distribution is *close to symmetric and bell-shaped*,
+we can also use a shortcut formula for determining the lower and upper
+endpoints of the confidence interval.
+This is done by using the formula
+\(\bar x ±(multiplier∗SE)\), where \(\bar x\) is our original sample
+mean and `SE` stands for standard error and corresponds to the standard
+deviation of the bootstrap distribution.
+The value of multiplier here is
+the **appropriate percentile** of the **standard normal distribution**.

 ``` r
 # So we can do the same using SE